OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-17.md

 ## Acts 17:8

-The crowd and the city officials were stirred up when they heard these things.
+The crowd and the city officials were unsettled when they heard these things.

 ## Acts 17:9